 This year we celebrated the 150th anniversary of the periodic table.
 Theodore Gray, co-founder of Wolfram Research in Champaign, Illinois, assembled his own collection of available elements on top of his literal periodic table.
 His imaginative display shows glowing tubes of the gases in the far-right column and compartments below to store samples safely.

 A pro-democracy protester throws a lit Molotov cocktail outside Hong Kong Polytechnic University over the territory’s relationship with China.
-Officials at several universities fear the clashes will make it harder to recruit students and faculty.
+Academics fear the protests will impact the reputations of several universities.

 A giant male humpback whale fights for a mate off the coast of Tonga in the Pacific Ocean.
 Scientists are studying why these animals are big, but not bigger.

 Nurse K. J. Moore speaks during the public comment portion of a Centers for Disease Control and Prevention vaccine panel in Atlanta.
 Moore disagrees with a requirement that health care workers receive flu vaccines.